 2. Lead Nurturing Educational Content

-In an ideal world your website replicates your sales rep. It should be never-yielding, always ready and filled with relevant information about your product.
+In an ideal world, your website replicates your sales rep. It should be never-yielding, always ready and filled with relevant information about your product.

-At this point we as a team decided to eat our own dog food, and trained our Verloop bot to answer FAQ’s and engage with visitors.
+At this point, we as a team decided to eat our own dog food, and trained our Verloop bot to answer FAQ’s and engage with visitors.
 This led to a 28% increase in our lead generation.

 Leads are lost because the appropriate information wasn’t available at the appropriate time.
 Create campaigns with interactive content that serves the purpose of educating your clients.
-Customer testimonials, call-to-action buttons that link to talking points and competion analysis all help narrowing the knowledge gap.
+Customer testimonials, call-to-action buttons that link to talking points and competition analysis all help narrowing the knowledge gap.

 3. Financial focus, ROI, Total cost of ownership

 One of the biggest setbacks to adopting technology comes in the way of cost.
 Companies want to run state-of-the-art everything, but don’t do so.
-Leads back out out of becoming sales for two reasons; because they either can’t afford it, but more often because they don’t see an equitable return.
+Leads back out of becoming sales for two reasons; because they either can’t afford it, but more often because they don’t see an equitable return.